-However, some benefit claims may take longer to handle than others, especially if they are more complex, or if an RRB office requires information from other people or organizations to make a decision.
+However, some benefit claims may take longer to handle than others, especially if they are more complex, or if an RRB office requires information from other people or organizations to decide whether a claim should be approved.
 If a claimant does not receive a decision notice or payment within the specified time period, he or she may expect an explanation for the delay and an estimate of the time required to make a decision.